oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 * **Namespace:** https://oasis-open.org/openc2/custom/blinky/v1.1

 #### 2. Select Actions and Targets
-Define an initial set of commands that accomplish the goals of the profile. "ap_name" indicates this profile; an actual name is assigned when this profile is used in a device schema (step 5).
+Define an initial set of commands that accomplish the goals of the profile. "ap_name" indicates "this profile";
+the names for profile-defined types are determined by the OpenC2 language schema (step 5).

 * query features: required by OpenC2
 * query ap_name/device: We want to know something about the physical or virtual actuator.